Acadia in Winter: Reasons to Visit, Things to Do, & Tips

 Cross-country skiing lovers can enjoy the park fully in the wintertime, thanks to Friend of Acadia volunteers and Acadia Winter Trails Association, who groom and track the area if the snow is at least 6 inches and the road is frozen.

 Special state-of-the-art grooming equipment is being used.
-There are 45 miles of carriage road, of which 32 are groomed and complete with skating lines.
+There are 45 miles of carriage road, of which 32 are groomed and complete with skiing lines.

-Before the visit, make sure to check the conditions of cross-country skiing, as those are not stable and change a lot.
+Before the visit, make sure to check the conditions of cross-country skiing.

 Skiing in Acadia NP